frolovilya/FastHistogram/README.md

 ## Usage

+_FastHistogram_ provides two components for generation and rendering which can be used independently.
+`HistogramGenerator` uses `HistogramTexture` filled with pixel data from an image and outputs `HistogramBuffer` with RGBL data.
+`HistogramRenderer` takes `HistogramBuffer` as an argument and draws RGBL bins.
+Both generation and rendering phases are performed on the GPU.

 ### Wrapping Into A Simple ViewModel

-_FastHistogram_ provides two components for generation and rendering which can be used independently.
 Here's how you could wrap everything into a `ViewModel` to generate image's histogram and render it into a SwithUI `View`.

 ```swift